-- 1. Damaged or Melted Coins must be returned to the U.S. Mint.
-You may contact them by calling (215) 597-4983 for details. - 2.
-Damaged Currency must be taken to the nearest Federal Reserve Bank.
+- 1. Damaged or melted coins must be returned to the U.S. Mint.
+You may contact the Mutilated Coin Redemption Office by calling 1 (202) 354-7760 for details. - 2.
+Damaged currency must be taken to the nearest Federal Reserve Bank.
 Currency that is at least 50% or more intact is automatically replaced.
-The Federal Reserve Bank decides if currency that is more than 50% damaged will be replaced.
-If your currency is more than 50% damaged contact us here at the Fire Department to obtain a copy of our fire report for your incident before you go to the Federal Reserve Bank.
-The Federal Reserve Bank does not normally replace currency that is more than 50% damaged, but may make an exception if there is supporting evidence for the cause of currency damage. - 3.
+The Federal Reserve Bank decides if currency is more than 50% damaged will be replaced.
+If your currency is more than 50% damaged, contact your local fire department to obtain a copy of our fire report for your incident before you go to the Federal Reserve Bank.
+The Federal Reserve Bank does not normally replace currency that is more than 50% damaged, but

+- may make an exception if there is supporting evidence for the cause of currency damage. - 3.
 Damaged U.S. Savings Bonds: Go to any bank that issues Savings Bonds and request Public Debt Form 1048.
-Complete and mail form to address indicated.
-It will take approximately two to three months to replace your Savings Bonds.
-If you have question you may call (800) 553-2663 - 4.
-Damaged Stocks and Bonds: For information on your damaged stock certificates or bonds, contact either your broker that sold the stocks and bonds to you or the company responsible for issuing the certificates. - 5.
+You may also find this form online.
+Complete and mail this form to the address indicated.
+It will take approximately two to three months to replace your Savings Bonds. - 4.
+Damaged Stocks and Bonds: For information on your damaged stock certificates or bonds, contact either your broker that sold the stocks and bonds to you, or the company responsible for issuing the certificates. - 5.
 Personal Documents: If you receive AFDC or welfare benefits, notify your case worker if your ID cards are destroyed or lost in the fire/natural disaster.
-For loss of all other personal documents -- birth certificates, marriage license, death certificates, etc.- contact the County Clerk in the county where the birth, marriage, death, etc. took place.
+For loss of all other personal documents, such as birth certificates, marriage license, death certificates, etc., contact the County Clerk in the county where the birth, marriage, death, etc., took place.